rppicomidi/pico-w-ble-midi-lib/README.md

 implements the [Specification for MIDI over Bluetooth Low Energy (BLE-MIDI) 1.0](https://midi.org/specifications/midi-transports-specifications/midi-over-bluetooth-low-energy-ble-midi).
 Downloading this standard requires a free login from the [midi.org](https://midi.org/) website.
-Implementing a BLE-MIDI client library is coming soon.
+Adding support for a BLE-MIDI client to the library is coming soon.

 This library expects to be built using `pico-sdk` version 1.5.1 or later and it expects to execute on a Raspberry Pi Pico W board with a RP2040 processor and a WiFi/Bluetooth module that uses the Infineon CYW43439 WiFi/Bluetooth chip.

+Before using this library in a commercial application, please read the `LICENSE` file and the comments in each source code header file.
+I have tried to structure this library to make as much code as possible MIT License.

 ## BLE-MIDI server library
 For a simple example that uses this library to send and receive MIDI data,